yannickjemmely/Mida/README.md

 // Use the Mida cTrader plugin Mida.use(require("@reiryoku/mida-ctrader"));

-// Login into any cTrader broker account const myAccount = await MidaBroker.login("cTrader", {
+// Login into any cTrader account const myAccount = await MidaBroker.login("cTrader", {
     clientId: "",
     clientSecret: "",